-Even as each of these issues threatens the global markets like the straw that eventually breaks the camel’s back, the point is that we have seen severe crises before.
+While the effects of a global pandemic have been remarkable, this is not a new occurence.
+In fact, we have seen and been through severe crises before.
 Those that come out of it, come out stronger, hence underlining the importance of going back to the basics and being objective when it comes to wealth preservation, especially in times of uncertainty and unfounded optimistic rallies.

 Objective evaluation of your current financial arrangements

 The last major economic crisis of 2008 saw markets collapse, but also triggered the reimagination of private wealth management and advisory, especially in Asia, as we know them today.
-As in 2008, in difficult times like this when markets are delicate, that’s when ultra-high net worth clients would begin to critically re-evaluate the strategies and portfolios that had been constructed for them, assessing the rationale behind transactions and their frequency, especially if targeted returns were not met and unnecessary risks were taken.
+As in 2008, when markets are delicate, that’s when ultra-high net worth clients would begin to critically re-evaluate the strategies and portfolios that had been constructed for them, assessing the rationale behind transactions and their frequency, especially if targeted returns were not met and unnecessary risks were taken.

-With a possible deepening market rout, many will look forward to weathering market cycles and this uncertain period is the time for you to pause and reflect if your investment advisory truly has your best interest at heart.
-While it is impossible to have investments unscathed by the pandemic thus far, it is important to question whether there was preparation for a market downturn once COVID-19 came to light in early 2020.
-No one can truly predict the severity of the downturn but professionals with their clients’ multi-generational wealth goals in mind would have made the necessary preparation, by being more cautious and calculated, which would have allowed for a smoother recovery and provided you with the opportunity to better manoeuvre the market transition now.
+The uncertainty caused by the pandemic forced many to pause and reflect if their investment advisor truly had their best interest at heart and question whether there was preparation for a market downturn once COVID-19 came to light in early 2020.
+While its effects on the markets were impossible to predict, professionals with their clients’ multi-generational wealth goals in mind would have made the necessary preparation, by being more cautious and calculated, which would have allowed for a smoother recovery and provided the clients with the opportunity to better manoeuvre the market transition.

 Prioritise capital preservation